 In the evenings he played piano at various bars and clubs, such as Die Spinne and Die Rakete.
 Rosen founded the Rosen Kapelle a small band.
 In 1924 he was involved in the founding of "Kabarett der Komiker" by Paul Morgan, Kurt Robitschek and Max Hansen.
 The first production was "Quo Vadis" for which Rosen wrote the music.
 It was a new style and parodied not only the film but also Hitler's Putsch.
 It ran for over 300 performances.
 It received rave reviews from Hermann Neisse but did not endear Rosen to the Nazis.
 He wrote music for others such as Harry Woldau, Max Hansen, Curt Bois and Paul O'Montis.
 Will Meisel published some of his music.
 He rose to be a well renowned Cabaret Star and composer of Schlager.
 A whirlwind of appearances ensued, but he still found time to put on concerts for children.
-In 1923 he had married Elsbeth Hoffmann.
+On 6th March 1923 he had married Elsbeth (Else) Hoffmann from Dusseldorf.
 (They were divorced in 1940, she agreed under duress from the Gestapo.)

 In 1927, he appeared at the invitation of Magdeburg Burgermeister, Hermann Beims with great success, on the occasion of the German Theater Exhibition in his hometown.
 He won the Goldene Geige im Deutschen Schlagerwettbewerb, twice.

 On 15th September 1931 he officially adopted his stage name "Rosen".
 He had always been Willy, never Wilhelm.
 His middle name was Julius but hardly ever used.
-Some sites and publications use Wilhelm or William but it clearly sates on the birth register -"Willy".
+Some sites and publications use Wilhelm or William but it clearly states on the birth register -"Willy".

 Rosen collaborated with many other lyricists and composers.
 He completed over 600 compositions and made 75 personal recordings.
 He appeared in 7 "Spielfilms" and was involved in a total of 21 films, writing words or music, between 1926 and 1934.
 His music was sung and played by many famous artists of the 1920's and 1930's.